Goally Penguin Logo with Sunglasses

 scientist

-The cochlea is a spiral-shaped, fluid-filled part of the inner ear involved in hearing.
-It transforms sound vibrations from the outer ear turning them into electrical signals.
-After that, these signals are then sent to the brain via the auditory nerve.
-For some children with special needs, cochlea functionality might differ, leading to variations in hearing abilities.
+The cochlea is a spiral-shaped, fluid-filled structure in the inner ear that plays a crucial role in the sense of hearing.
+It converts sound waves into electrical signals that are transmitted to the brain via the auditory nerve.
+Damage to the cochlea can lead to hearing loss or deafness.

 Real World Example of the Cochlea